Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: Introduction

 In a series of papers, Van Daele and Wang introduced a purely algebraic notion of {\em weak multiplier Hopf algebras\/} \cite{VDWangwha0}, \cite{VDWangwha1}, \cite{VDWangwha2}, \cite{VDWangwha3}.
 In short, a weak multiplier Hopf algebra is a pair $(A,\Delta)$, where $A$ is a non-degenerate idempotent algebra and $\Delta$ is a comultiplication, satisfying some number of conditions.
 They are natural generalizations of Hopf algebras (when $A$ is unital and $\Delta$ is non-degenerate), multiplier Hopf algebras (when $A$ is non-unital and $\Delta$ is non-degenerate), and weak Hopf algebras (when $A$ is unital, but $\Delta(1)\ne1\otimes1$).
 For a weak multiplier Hopf algebra, the algebra is not assumed to be unital and the comultiplication is no longer assumed to be non-degenerate.

-In \cite{VDWangwha3}, Van Daele and Wang considered the situation in which a weak multiplier Hopf algebra possesses (a faithful family of) left/right invariant functionals (or ``integrals'').
-While this is a purely algebraic framework, this category includes all compact and discrete quantum groups, all weak Hopf algebras and finite quantum groupoids.
-This framework does not contain all quantum groups/groupoids, and some classical groups are left out.
-Nevertheless, they showed that it is possible to construct a dual object within this category, thereby giving rise to a nice self-dual class of {\em algebraic quantum groupoids\/}.
+Going further, in \cite{VDWangwha3}, they considered the situation in which a weak multiplier Hopf algebra possesses (a faithful family of) left/right invariant functionals (or ``integrals'').
+While in a purely algebraic setting, this framework is known to include all compact and discrete quantum groups, as well as all weak Hopf algebras and finite quantum groupoids.
+It is true that not all quantum groups/groupoids are contained in this framework, and some classical groups are left out.
+Nevertheless, it is shown that a dual object can be constructed within this framework, thereby giving rise to a nice self-dual class of {\em algebraic quantum groupoids\/}.

-Furthermore, this framework provided a strong motivational basis for a $C^*$-algebraic framework of {\em locally compact quantum groupoids of separable type\/}, by Van Daele and the author \cite{BJKVD_qgroupoid1}, \cite{BJKVD_qgroupoid2}.
+This purely algebraic framework provided a strong motivational basis for a $C^*$-algebraic framework of {\em locally compact quantum groupoids of separable type\/}, by Van Daele and the author \cite{BJKVD_qgroupoid1}, \cite{BJKVD_qgroupoid2}.
 There is a strong resemblance between the purely algebraic framework (= weak multiplier Hopf algebras) and the $C^*$-framework (= locally compact quantum groupoids of separable type).
-Having said this, it has never been made clear whether there is indeed a direct pathway from the purely algebraic setting to the $C^*$-setting without too many additional requirements.
+Having said this, it has never been made explicit whether there is indeed a direct pathway from the purely algebraic setting to the $C^*$-setting without too many additional requirements.
 Naively speaking, this is about constructing a $C^*$-completion of the algebra.
 But there are some subtle issues to consider.

 The main purpose of this paper is to clarify that we can indeed carry out the construction of a $C^*$-algebraic locally compact quantum groupoid (in the sense of \cite{BJKVD_qgroupoid1}, \cite{BJKVD_qgroupoid2}) out of a weak multiplier Hopf ${}^*$-algebra equipped with a faithful left (or right) integral.
 Just as the work of Kustermans and Van Daele of similar nature (\cite{KuVD}), constructing a $C^*$-algebraic quantum group from a purely algebraic object of a multiplier Hopf algebra, made fundamental contributions to the development of the theory of locally compact quantum groups, we hope that the current work can help us understand better the theory of quantum groupoids.